clemgbld/movie-app/README.md

 5. TDD helps me in the design of my application, in reality the tests are just a side effects of TDD, the real value is in the guidance of writing my intention before wrinting any production code and the countinuous feedback.

 I surely forgot to mention some advantages of this workflow and there are surely other advantages that i'm not even aware of.

+# Styling

+For the style of my application i used SASS with Scss modules because i love css and i don't feel the need for any css framework. seperate the the styling files from the components imporve the lisibilty of the code and don't hover saturated the markup.

+i named my classes with the BEM (block\_\_elment--modifier) notation.

+## Responsiveness

+I used a mobile-first approach to build this app.
+With the help of flebox and grid the app is responsive by nature almost without using any media queries. i used media queries only for the layout of the modal and to have a font-size coherant with mobile, tablet and laptop devices.

+# Goal of the APP

+## Specification

+1. Display a list of movies or series.

+2. Optional: Enable the user to consult details of a movie or a series.

+## Scenarios

+### Scenario 1

+1. Given that the user open the application.

+2. When the movies are not displayed yet.

+3. Then the user should see a loading spinner

+### Scenario 2

+1. Given that the user open the application.

+2. When an error occurs.

+3. Then the user should see a the appropriate error message.

+### Scenario 3

+1. Given that the user open the application.

+2. When there is no error and the loading time is over.

+3. Then the user should see a list of recent movies.

+### Scenario 4

+1. Given that the user has already opened the application and the movies are displayed sucessfully.

+2. When the user clicks on the image of a movie.

+3. Then the user should see a modal pop up.

+### Scenario 5

+1. Given that the user has already opened the modal.

+2. When the details of the movie are not already displayed

+3. Then the user should see a loading spinner.

+### Scenario 6

+1. Given that the user has already opened the modal.

+2. When an error occurs.

+3. Then the user should see the appropriate error message.

+### Scenario 7

+1. Given that the user has already opened the modal.

+2. When there is no error and the loading time is over.

+3. Then the user should see the details of the movie that he clicked on.

+### Scenario 8

+1. Given that the user has already opened the modal and the details of the appropriate movie are displayed.

+2. When the user clicks on the close button on the top-right of the modal .

+3. Then the modal should be closed.

+### Scenario 9

+1. Given that the user has already opened the modal and the details of the appropriate movie are displayed.

+2. When the user clicks on the overlay of the modal .

+3. Then the modal should be closed.

+### Scenario 10

+1. Given that the user has already opened the modal and the details of the appropriate movie are displayed.

+2. When the user clicks on the overlay of the modal .

+3. Then the modal should be closed.

+### Scenario 11

+1. Given that the user has already opened the modal and the details of the appropriate movie are displayed.

+2. When the user clicks on the content of the modal .

+3. Then the modal should stay open.

+### Scenario 12

+1. Given that the user has already opened the modal and the details of the appropriate movie are displayed.

+2. When hits the Escape key.

+3. Then the modal should be closed.

+### Scenario 13

+1. Given that the user has already opened the modal and the details of the appropriate movie are displayed.

+2. When the user hits another key than Escapel .

+3. Then the modal should stay open.

 # Getting Started with Create React App